 - Adjudication Service: investigates potential violations of workers’ rights.

 - Inspection Service: ensures employers are complying with labour laws.

-If the Workplace Relations Commission can’t help bring about a solution acceptable to all sides, the dispute may have to go before the Labour Court.
 The Labour Court will hear both sides and can make recommendations for how the dispute should be resolved.
 The court’s rulings aren’t legally binding - neither employers nor employees have to do what it says.
 But as there is no higher authority for resolving labour disputes, it’s usually expected that both sides will honour the court’s decision.

 You can apply to bring your case to the Labour Court by filling out the Labour Court Appeals Form.

 For more infroamtion on labour disputes. visit www.workplacerelations.ie.